 Who has an increased risk of developing dysplastic nevi?
 People with numerous moles, significant sun exposure or a family history of melanoma are at risk.

 How do you identify and treat dysplastic nevi?
 A dysplastic nevus may occur anywhere on the body but is usually seen in areas exposed to the sun.
 A dysplastic nevus may also appear in areas not typically exposed to the sun, such as the scalp.
 The “ABCDE” rule describes the features of early melanoma and is a tool used to identify abnormal moles.
 As a preventative measure, an excision may be recommended to remove the mole and the surrounding margin of abnormal cells.

 How To Treat Skin Cancer

 Affiliated Dermatology recommends annual full body skin exams with your dermatologist in addition to monthly self-exams for patients with a personal history of melanoma.
-In addition, we recommend that individuals identified during routine care who meet any of the following criteria be considered for skin cancer risk assessment by a dermatologist:
+Affiliated Dermatology performs skin exams and biopsies that can quickly determine whether a patient is at risk of developing skin cancer or has already developed the disease.
+We highly recommend that you see a dermatologist for a skin cancer risk assessment if you meet any of the following criteria:

 - A family history of melanoma in two or more blood relatives

 - The presence of multiple atypical moles